MystenLabs/sui-native-randomness/README.md

 # SUI Native Randomness

 This repository contains the implementation of two SUI smart contracts that demonstrate the process of generating random numbers within the SUI framework.
-It is designed to provide a straightforward way to incorporate randomness into your applications.
+It is designed to provide a straightforward way to incorporate randomness into your contracts.

 ## [Roll Dice](roll-dice)